Chapter 13 The Millennium

 What is the role of those resurrected at this time?

-After Jesus’ return he will teach his followers how to consistently demonstrate agape love.
+After Jesus’ return he will teach those that had demonstrated a willingness to follow him how to consistently demonstrate agape love.
 We believe that he will place them in the groups that survive the calamity where they will learn about their new bodies – how they recover from injury, do not age and enjoy strong mental faculties.
-They will also learn patience and how to show forgiveness and mercy in all circumstances.
-These people are already sincere followers of Jesus who have proven their trustworthiness in this current age.
+They will have a keen awareness of the Holy Spirit and it’s guidance will continually help them to learn patience and how to show forgiveness and mercy in all circumstances.
+These people are already sincere followers of Jesus who have proven their trustworthiness.

 Below are some of the verses in the Bible that can be interpreted as foretelling the teaching role that Jesus and his followers will carry out in this period.
 These verses need to be studied in their context; as always with prophecies, their accuracy will only be determined once the appropriate period has arrived.